Photo by Natalie Rowe

 Not surprisingly, cats tend to develop preferences for certain textures, flavors, smells, and temperatures of food.
 Preferences are fine, but extreme pickiness can make changing diets or getting a sick cat to eat difficult.
 Consider offering high-quality cat food options to your cat in early adulthood to help avoid becoming stuck on certain options.

 Tips for helping a picky eater transition to new foods include:

-- Maintain a safe space for your cat to eat (low noise, no concern with other pets trying to eat the food or bother your cat while eating).
+• Maintaining a safe space for your cat to eat (e.g., low noise, no concern with other pets trying to eat the food or bother your cat while eating).

-- Consider warming wet food to enhance smell and taste, but make sure it’s not too hot- cats probably favor this because warmed food mimics fresh prey.
+• Consider warming wet food to enhance smell and taste, but make sure it’s not too hot.
+Cats probably favor warmed food because it mimics fresh prey.

-- Mix the old food with the new food and transition slowly.
+• Mixing the old food with the new food and transitioning slowly.

 Medical Management through Food

 Certain prescription and commercial diets have been formulated to address medical problems in cats.
 Some medical disorders that can be helped with specific diets include renal or kidney disease, dental disease, thyroid disease, diabetes, urinary tract disorders, gastrointestinal diseases, and pancreatitis.
 If your cat is experiencing a medical illness, especially one that is chronic or ongoing, talk to your veterinarian about whether a prescription diet might be helpful.

 In addition to meeting nutritional and calorie needs, food can provide enrichment for cats, especially indoor cats, by stimulating their predatory impulses.
 This helps them live a happier, less stressful, and more cat-like life.
 Examples of enrichment through food are hiding meals in food puzzles and letting cats play with food-containing toys in a way that stimulates a cat’s natural predatory instinct of hunting for food.